Thomas-Redmond/Cardiff-University-Internship-Task/README.md

 #### P704
 Returned answer should not be rounded
-Checks by calling 10 times with various parameter, if at least one a "float" pass.
+Checks by calling 10 times with various parameter, converts result to int and subtracted from self.
+If a remainder exists at least once, test is passed.

 #### P705
 Pass filename as an argument, do not hardcode address